Mobile Computing Program FAQ

 Is there a network connection in my residence hall room?

 Every room in the residence halls has a wired network connection for each student, and RPI wireless is also available in all residence halls.
 Please note that students are not permitted to have their own personal wireless routers.
+Students will need to bring their own ethernet cable if they will be using the wired ethernet.
+It may also be necessary to purchase a dongle to connect a laptop to the wired ethernet (some laptops do not have dedicated ethernet ports any longer).

 Please refer to the Networking/Remote Access section of this website to learn more about networking or to submit a problem report.